ICYMI: Here's Mayor Duggan, Police Chief's Updates From Detroit Protests

-DETROIT (CBS DETROIT) – Detroit Mayor Mike Duggan and Detroit Police Chief James Craig held a press conference Monday afternoon to address the protests from the weekend as a response to George Floyd’s killing.
+DETROIT (CBS DETROIT) – Detroit Mayor Mike Duggan and Detroit Police Chief James Craig held a press conference Tuesday afternoon to address the protests from Monday as a response to George Floyd’s killing.

+The mayor said Monday night there were peaceful protest throughout the city.

+“We can do this without tearing down our city,” said Duggan.
+“Last night ended very positively for Detroit.”

 The Mayor says majority of the arrests Sunday night were from outside cities such as: Macomb Township, Harrison Township, Port Huron, Washington D.C., and the state of Tennessee.